Walking in London: Beverley Brook Walk

 The Beverley Brook Walk is a walking route in the south-western suburbs of London, England.
 It is 11.5 km long, of which the last 10.5 km follows the lower reaches of the Beverley Brook, a tributary of the River Thames.
 It starts at New Malden railway station and ends to the north of the Putney Embankment at Barn Elms, having passed through the green spaces of Wimbledon Common, Richmond Park, Barnes Common and Putney Lower Common on its route.

-The Thames Path
+Thames Path

 The Thames Path is a National Trail that follows the length of the River Thames for 184 mi, from its source near Kemble, Gloucestershire, to the Thames Barrier at Charlton, London.
 From Richmond to the Thames Barrier, some 28 mi or 45 km, it is within Greater London, passing Kew Gardens and the Wetlands Centre at Barnes and continuing through central London beside the river.
 Through most of the London section, the Thames Path is actually two paths, one on either side of the river downstream of Teddington lock.
 Many bridges link the banks, including the Millennium and the Golden Jubilee footbridges.